Double coffee

 Quid pro quo

-Nevertheless, negotiations will be necessary
+Despite everything, negotiations will be necessary.

 Share

-[BURR] The constitution's a mess
+[BURR] The constitution is a mess

-[HAMILTON] So it needs amendments
+[HAMILTON] So it needs amendments.

-[BURR] It's full of contradictions
+[BURR] It's full of contradictions.

 [HAMILTON] So is independence

-We have to start somewhere
+We have to start somewhere.

-While Hamilton, a Federalist, could not pass his financial plan through Congress, Thomas Jefferson, a fierce Democratic-Republican adversary, proposed a meeting to negotiate and bring positions closer together.
+While Hamilton, a Federalist, was unable to get his financial plan through Congress, Thomas Jefferson, his fierce opponent and a Democratic-Republican, proposed a meeting to negotiate and reconcile their positions.
 In the musical, "The room where it happens"[2]:

 Company screams in chaos

-[BURR] It isn't pretty
+[BURR] It isn't pretty.

-Then Jefferson approaches with a dinner and invite
+Then Jefferson approaches with a dinner invitation.

 And Madison responds with Virginian insight: